iamzehan/think_bayes/README.md

 ## Think Stats
 ___
-A personal endeavor towards statistics.
+A personal endeavor towards Bayesian Statistics.

 ``It is advised to also use 'pen and paper' to keep track of the equations or some of them might make your head hurt.``